Project Updates:

 ESTIMATED PROJECT MILESTONES

-- The Remedial Investigation Report / Human Health Risk Assessment is scheduled to be available to the public in the spring of 2025.
+• The draft Remedial Investigation Report / Human Health Risk Assessment is scheduled to be available to the public in August 2025.
 (The remedial investigation determines nature and extent of contamination.)

-- The Feasibility Study Updates are scheduled to take place through mid-2025.
-(The feasibility study analyzes alternative remedial actions.)
+• The Feasibility Study is scheduled to be available by the end of 2025.
+(The feasibility study analyzes alternative remedial actions, i.e. cleanup options.)

-- A Proposed Plan is scheduled for 2025-2026.
-(The proposed plan presents evaluation of alternatives for site cleanup and recommends remedy selection.)
+• A Proposed Plan is scheduled for mid-2026.
+(The proposed plan presents evaluation of alternatives for site cleanup and recommends cleanup remedy selection.)

-- A Decision Document will be approved by the end of January 2027.
+• A Record of Decision will be approved by the end of December 2026.
 (Documents the final remedy for the site.)

 All documents will be made available to the public in the information repositories and on this website.